Jonathan Mead: Naval career

 In 2007, Mead completed a course of study at India's National Defence College in New Delhi and, now a captain, was appointed Australia's Defence Advisor to India, Sri Lanka and South Africa.
 During this time Mead authored Indian National Security: Misguided Men and Guided Missiles, published with KW Publishers in 2010.
 Following promotion to commodore in July 2011, he deployed to the Middle East from October as commander Combined Task Force 150.
 Based in Bahrain, Mead's multinational naval task force was responsible for maritime counter-terrorism operations around the Arabian Peninsula and Horn of Africa.
 He returned to Australia in April 2012 as Commander Surface Force in Fleet Headquarters.
 For his "distinguished performance" as a "highly effective commander" in the Middle East, Mead was awarded a Commendation for Distinguished Service in the 2013 Queen's Birthday Honours.

 Promoted to rear admiral, Mead was appointed Head of Navy Capability in January 2015.
 In this role he was responsible for the development of present and future capability within the Royal Australian Navy, which included overseeing the lifecycle of projects and programs from initial concept through to disposal.
 After three years managing capability, Mead succeeded Rear Admiral Stuart Mayer as Commander Australian Fleet on 19 January 2018.
 In the 2020 Queen's Birthday Honours, Mead was advanced to Officer of the Order of Australia in recognition of his "distinguished service to the Royal Australian Navy in senior management and command roles."
 Mead handed over command of the Australian Fleet to Rear Admiral Mark Hammond on 17 November 2020.

 Mead was promoted vice admiral and appointed Chief of Joint Capabilities in November 2020.
 He handed over Joint Capabilities to Lieutenant General John Frewen in September 2021 and was subsequently appointed Chief of the Nuclear-Powered Submarine Task Force, responsible for overseeing Australia's acquisition of submarines with nuclear propulsion.
+On 1 July 2023 the task force was replaced by the Australian Submarine Agency and Mead was appointed the inaugural director-general.

+Mead was appointed a Commander of the Legion of Merit by the United States on 8 February 2024 for his "service as the Chief of the Royal Australian Navy Nuclear Powered Submarine Task Force and his leadership role in the AUKUS trilateral security partnership."